 GIC News

-- THE GIC CORE VALUES WINNER FOR MARCH 2024 IS JUAN DENEUS, WAREHOUSE MANAGER – BOSTON, MA!
+- THE GIC CORE VALUES WINNER FOR JUNE 2024 IS PHIL BINKLEY, MANAGER OF OPERATIONS, ROCKLAND, MA!

-- THE GIC CORE VALUES WINNER FOR JANUARY 2024 IS EDDYS PIMENTEL, OPERATIONS MANAGER – LONG ISLAND CITY, NY!
+- THE GIC CORE VALUES WINNER FOR MAY 2024 IS DENISE FERDINAND, ACCOUNTS RECEIVABLE, MEDFORD, MA!